hugoledoux/startinpy/docs/howitworks.md

 The *infinite vertex* is the first vertex in the array of points ({func}`startinpy.DT.points`), and, thus, it has the index of 0 (zero).
 It has infinite coordinates (`[inf inf inf]`), those are of type [numpy infinity](https://numpy.org/devdocs/reference/constants.html#numpy.inf).

-An *infinite triangle* is a triangle having the infinite vertex as one of its vertices; a finite triangle doesn't have the infinite vertex is part of the triangulation of the dataset.
+An *infinite triangle* is a triangle having the infinite vertex as one of its vertices; a finite triangle doesn't have the infinite vertex as one of its 3 vertices.

 In the figure, notice that there are 5 finite triangles (126, 236, 346, 456, 516), but the data structure actually stores 5 extra infinite triangles (102, 150, 540, 304, 203).
 Those are adjacent to the 5 edges on the boundary of the convex hull of the dataset.